 And while this sounds normative, no single generation has the mandate to spend that wealth in their lifetime.

-The wealth must instead be preserved for future generations and only the income (mainly in the form of interest) from that wealth be used by the current generation.
+The wealth must instead be preserved for future generations and only the income from that wealth be used by the current generation.

 A shining example